ronyfr3/fr3-responsive-table/README.md

 ## Instruction

--Do not forget to add data-label => data-label="TABLE_DATA_NAME".
+- Do not forget to add data-label => data-label="TABLE_DATA_NAME".
--You can style your table with your own class.
+- You can style your table with your own css.
--See my git_repo to get details idea.
+- See my git_repo to get more details.

 ## Author